aceyan/UE4_RayMarchingPlugin/README.md

 # UE4 raymarching Plugin Demo

 This DEMO used raymarching to generate primitives, boolean operations between two ray-marched primitives and volume-texture-based cloud  in UE4.
 The main functions are encapsulated in plugin.
 This DEMO has been tested in UE4 4.25.0. and works in VR mode.

 URL of DEMO video: https://www.youtube.com/watch?v=RO-myF7PWL0
 ![DemoScreenShot](ScreenShot/DemoScreenShot.png)

 ## Features
 ### 1.	raymarching primitives
-Using UE4 material editor and custom node/shader to generate geometries with different shapes and normals for geometries.
-Enabling UE4 built-in lighting mode and make it work for rendering raymarching geometries.
+1. Using UE4 material editor and custom node/shader to generate geometries with different shapes and normals for geometries.
+2. Enabling UE4 built-in lighting mode and make it work for rendering raymarching geometries.
-As long as we know the SDF(signed distance function) for a shape, we are able to extend the shape that we allow user to create and generate right normals for the shape.
+3. As long as we know the SDF(signed distance function) for a shape, we are able to extend the shape that we allow user to create and generate right normals for the shape.
-Exposing many parameters to blueprint and allowing users to adjust shape and geometric attributes at run time, such as radius for a shpere or dimension for a box.
+4. Exposing many parameters to blueprint and allowing users to adjust shape and geometric attributes at run time, such as radius for a shpere or dimension for a box.
-Providing auto scaling functionality.When the user adjusts the geometric attributes, the shpere mesh used to do the raymarching will be scaled accordingly to adapt to the size of the geometric shapes.
+5. Providing auto scaling functionality.
+When the user adjusts the geometric attributes, the shpere mesh used to do the raymarching will be scaled accordingly to adapt to the size of the geometric shapes.
 ![feature1](ScreenShot/feature1.png)

 ### 2.	raymarching boolean operations
-Supporting three boolean operations between two raymarching geometry, allowing users to adjust shape and geometric attributes for each geometry engaged in the operation at run time.
+1. Supporting three boolean operations between two raymarching geometry, allowing users to adjust shape and geometric attributes for each geometry engaged in the operation at run time.
-Supporting blending two geometry when doing boolean operation by using smooth parameter.
+2. Supporting blending two geometry when doing boolean operation by using smooth parameter.
 ![feature2](ScreenShot/feature2.png)

 ### 3. Fog